zxeltor/nomad/README.md

 * [Brainstorming and Design](#brainstorming-and-design)

 ## Overview
-Being a kid and Star Trek fan in the late 70’s wasn’t easy.
-I grew up with 2 TV channels.
-I had to catch reruns of the original Star Trek series at 1:00am on Saturday nights.
-I’ve always been enamored with the episode: “The Changeling”
+If you’re a fan of the original Star Trek series, then you’re familiar with Nomad.
+It appeared in the episode: "The Changeling".

+Nomad was an old earth space probe which encountered another alien space probe, and merged with it.
+In the process, its programming was corrupted, and it evolved into a genocidal killing machine, with an imperative to destroy all "biological infestations" it deems to be imperfect.

+Captain Kirk and his crew did eventually defeat Nomad in the end.

-Star Trek and Nomad led me to Electrical Engineering.
+Star Trek and Nomad led me to pursuing my degree in Electrical Engineering.

 Links:
 - [Star Trek episode “The Changeling” on Memory Alpha](https://memory-alpha.fandom.com/wiki/The_Changeling_(episode))